AndrewL97/DabberStation13/README.md

 Gamemodes cannot be configured yet.
 I plan to add configuration for it soon.

+You can go here for more stuff. https://github.com/AlcaroIsAFrick/Dab13/blob/master/docs/README.md

 # Admin Tools / Commands
 Admin tools aren't that big.
 But you may suggest new ones to me.
 Currently we have main admin features like banning, kicking, sounds, teleporting. etc